 The Nominating & Governance Committee will consider nominees recommended by shareholders for vacancies on the Board of Trustees.
-Recommendations for consideration by the Nominating & Governance Committee should be sent to the President of the Trust in writing together with the appropriate biographical information concerning each such proposed nominee, and such recommendation must comply with the notice provisions set forth in the Trust's Bylaws.
-In general, to comply with such procedures, such nominations, together with all required information, must be delivered to and received by the President of the Trust at the principal executive office of the Trust not less than 120 days, and no more than 150 days, prior to the shareholder meeting at which any such nominee would be voted on.
+Recommendations for consideration by the Nominating & Governance Committee should be sent to the Secretary of the Trust in writing together with the appropriate biographical information concerning each such proposed nominee.
 Shareholder recommendations for nominations to the Board of Trustees will be accepted on an ongoing basis.
 The Nominating & Governance Committee's procedures with respect to reviewing shareholder nominations will be disclosed as required by applicable securities laws.
-The Nominating & Governance Committee met once during the Funds' fiscal year ended November 30, 2023.